djh1997/proj324/docs/index.md

 ### VHDL/FPGA(de0nano) vs. arm(STM32 vs. RPI)

 For the compute unit the main options available are arm or FPGA.
-Theoretically the FPGA will have higher parallel thought put for the camera to LCD interface.
+Theoretically the FPGA will have higher parallel though put for the camera to LCD interface.
 Although arm will have image processing libraries which will expedite the prototyping process.
 The other main advantage with arm is the reduced cost.

 | Component | Quantity | Price(£)       | Component type | Chosen |
 | --------- | -------- | -------------- | -------------- | ------ |